BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/11_0_Designing_Real_Bitcoin_Scripts.md

 # Chapter 11: Designing Real Bitcoin Scripts

-Our Bitcoin Scripts to date have been largely theoretical, because we've been putting together all the puzzle pieces.
-Now, with the full Bitcoin Script repetoire in hand, we're ready to dig into several real Bitcoin Scripts and see how they work.
+Our Bitcoin Scripts to date have been largely theoretical examples, because we've still been putting together the puzzle pieces.
+Now, with the full Bitcoin Script repetoire in hand, we're ready to dig into several real-world Bitcoin Scripts and see how they work.

 ## Objectives for This Chapter